emartineznunez/AutoMeKin/docs/results.md

 ## Directory tree structure of `wrkdir`

 The figure below shows the main folders that are generated in `wrkdir`.
-Folders `batchXX` (where XX = 1 - tasks) are generated with `amk_parallel.sh`.
-This script is also invoked by `llcalcs.sh`, and when that happens these folders are temporary (they are removed at the end of the tasks).
+Folders `batchXX`, where XX = 1 - tasks, are generated with `amk_parallel.sh`.
+This script is also invoked by `llcalcs.sh`, and when that happens these folders are temporary,_i.e._, they are removed at the end of the tasks.
 Directory `coordir` is only generated in those directories where `amk.sh` is executed.
 The `amk_parallel-logs` directory contains a series of files that give information on CPU time consumption for the different calculation steps when they were executed with GNU Parallel.
 Directories `tsdirLL_name` and `tsdir_HL_name` are generated at runtime and are employed to generate the final files and directories.
 For that reason, they should not be removed.
-Finally, the most important files are gathered in a final directory (`FINALDIR`) which is named after the system’s name: `FINAL_level_name` (with level being LL for low-level or HL for high level; see figure below).
+Finally, the most important files are gathered in a final directory (`FINALDIR`) which is named after the system’s name: `FINAL_level_name`, with level being LL for low-level or HL for high level; see figure below.

 <p align="center">
    <img src="https://raw.githubusercontent.com/emartineznunez/AutoMeKin/gh-pages/assets/images/folders.jpg" alt="alt text" width="800" height="200">